by Adriana ruiz

 Step 2: Securing Your Rental

-Once we successfully secure a rental on your behalf, we request a fee equivalent to one month’s rent, with the initial €500 deducted from that total.
+Once we successfully secure a rental on your behalf, we request a fee equivalent to one month’s rent, with the initial €500 deducted from the monthly rent.

 If this arrangement works for you, please: